makccr/makccr.github.io/terms.md

 * [Bootstrap](https://getbootstrap.com/) - A front-end toolkit that I use basically just for additional icons
 * [Eleventy](https://www.11ty.dev/docs/privacy/) - A static site generator that I use to compile my website
 * [Airtable](https://www.airtable.com/company/privacy) - An online database platform that I use as a sort-of a CMS solution
-* [Substack](https://substack.com/privacy) - A blogging platform that I cross-post essays to for wider distribution & an easy newsletter

-In addition to the third party services I use, I have also compiled a quick collection of privacy policies for all of the social media sites that are linked to from this website: [GitHub](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement), [YouTube](https://www.youtube.com/howyoutubeworks/our-commitments/protecting-user-data/), [Odysee](https://help.odysee.tv/communityguidelines/), [Unsplash](https://unsplash.com/privacy), [Good Reads](https://www.goodreads.com/about/privacy), [Letterboxd](https://letterboxd.com/legal/privacy-policy/), [Substack](https://substack.com/privacy) and [X (The artist formerly knows as Twitter)](https://help.x.com/en/rules-and-policies).
+In addition to the third party services I use, I have also compiled a quick collection of privacy policies for all of the social media sites that are linked to from this website: [GitHub](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement), [YouTube](https://www.youtube.com/howyoutubeworks/our-commitments/protecting-user-data/), [Odysee](https://help.odysee.tv/communityguidelines/), [Unsplash](https://unsplash.com/privacy), [Invidioius](https://inv.nadeko.net/privacy).